gilzoide/nested/README.md

 # Nested
-A generic nested data structure file format.
+A generic nested data structure textual format.

-Data is formed by nested lists with associated key-value pair metadata.
+Data is formed by nested lists with associated key-value paired data.
-Each list can have any number of elements, either sublists or text values, and any number of metadata.
+Each list can have any number of elements, either sublists or text values, and any number of key-value data.
-Particularly, an empty list with metadata would be like an *associative array*, also called *maps* or *dictionaries*.
+Particularly, a list containing only sequential data would be like regular *lists* or *arrays* and a list containing only key-value data would be like *associative arrays*, *maps* or *dictionaries*.

 ## Format

 - Whitespace or commas `,` separates list nodes
 - Any non-whitespace sequence that don't fall in any of the following rules is a text value